varnishcache/homepage/R1/source/releases/install_debian.rst

 Amazon Web Services (AWS EC2) .............................

-Here is a list of the current instances available for Ubuntu LTS on Amazon Web Services (AWS) Elastic Compute Cloud (EC2):
+Here is a list of the currently available images for Ubuntu LTS on Amazon Web Services (AWS) Elastic Compute Cloud (EC2):

 * `Varnish Cache 4 on Ubuntu LTS 14.04 on AWS`_